-Her book covers a lot of ground concerning different types of fiber and why they may or may not be well suited to use for sock yarn.
-For instance, she notes that silk is too inelastic to serve as a sock yarn on its own, adding a little silk to other fibers gives a nice shine that makes a pattern a little more feminine.
-While cotton on its own would easily stretch out of shape, a cotton blend can be a great choice:
+There is a lot to consider about the different types of fiber and why they may or may not be well suited to use for sock yarn.
+For instance, while silk is too inelastic to serve as a sock yarn on its own, adding a little silk to other fibers gives a nice shine that makes a pattern a little more feminine.
+While cotton on its own would easily stretch out of shape, a cotton blend can be a great choice.

-If you want to try a yarn that's not made for socks in a sock pattern, knit up a swatch and carry it around for a while.
+If you want to try a yarn that's not made for socks, knit up a swatch and carry it around for a while.
 Rub it vigorously to simulate being in a shoe.
 If it starts to look worn right away, it's not the best choice for socks.